Crawl Space Encapsulation Costs in Canada

 What Is Crawl Space Encapsulation?

 Encapsulation seals your crawl space from ground moisture and outside air using heavy-duty vapor barriers, insulation, and drainage components.
-It prevents mold, structural damage, improves indoor air quality, and lowers heating/cooling costs.
-Below we break down every cost component for Canadian homeowners.
+It can help prevent moisture damage, improve indoor air quality, and support more stable indoor temperatures.
+Below we break down typical cost components for Canadian homeowners.

 Basic encapsulation (vapor barrier + sealing): $2,500 – $5,000 (500–800 sq ft)